 The fourth tenet of acting, and theatre in general, is to take risks.
 We speak of performances in terms of choices.
 The bolder the choice, the more risks an actor takes, usually the better the performance.
 This is not easy.
 Think about speaking in front of, say, a couple of hundred people.
 Now, imagine having to remember your most painful memory in front of those hundreds of people.
 Not telling them.
 Just opening yourself up, showing them the emotion, the vulnerability.

 It’s pretty risky.

-But this is what John Candy did; this is what Robin Williams did; this is what Amy Schumer still and countless others still do.
+But this is what supposedly comic actors John Candy and Robin Williams did; this is what Amy Schumer and countless others still do.
 They showed us this depth of vulnerability, while taking unbelievable risks to make us laugh.

 This is why theatre is an ensemble craft.
 It’s about working together and supporting each other and making it safe to take those risks.